Mon-Fri 9:00 - 17:00

 Should You Co-sign a Mortgage Loan?

-Before agreeing to co-sign a mortgage loan, it’s important to understand the serious commitment involved.
 As a co-signer, you’re essentially guaranteeing the loan, making you legally responsible for repaying the mortgage if the primary borrower can’t.
-This responsibility can have significant financial implications, potentially affecting your credit score and debt-to-income ratio.
+This responsibility can have financial implications, potentially affecting your credit score and debt-to-income ratio.
 It could also strain personal relationships if financial difficulties arise.

 Difference Between a Co-signer vs Guarantor